 An adequate knowledge of Private law is required.
 Moreover, a preliminary reading (R. Sacco, Che cos'è il diritto comparato, Milan, Giuffrè, 1992) is recommended for students who have not taken during their Universitary courses an exam in the area of Comparative Private Law (IUS / 02).

-The course is carried out through traditional lectures and innovative teaching tools (such as the 'flipped classrooms').
+The course is carried out through traditional lectures and innovative teaching tools.
 It encourages the better learning of the comparative private law topics as well as the development o students' argumentative skills.

-Within an interdisciplinary and international perspective of academic knowledge, the course may also be enriched with lectures held by foreign professor, guests and / or visitors of the University of Milan.
+Within an interdisciplinary and international perspective of academic knowledge, the course may also be enriched with lectures and webinars held by foreign professor, guests and / or visitors of the University of Milan.

 Bibliographic material will be indicated and / or made available through UniMi Ariel Site.